Skip to main content

 How Can I File A California Insurance Company Complaint?

-As a Los Angeles injury lawyer, I say allegedly because in my more than 30 years in law, first as a paralegal and now as a personal injury lawyer, I’ve never seen any clients helped by this administrative agency.
+As a Los Angeles injury lawyer, I say allegedly because in my more than 30 years in law, first as a paralegal and now as a personal injury lawyer, I’ve never seen this administrative agency help any clients.

-I am personal injury lawyer, Michael Ehline.
+I am Michael Ehline, a personal injury lawyer.
 Below, as I showed you earlier with suing in small claims court over a car crash, I’ll show you another alternative remedy for gaining leverage over crummy insurers.

 CAVEAT: This is not legal advice; again, I’ve never seen anyone directly helped by the CDI.
 However, I have seen insurance companies start returning calls and become more attentive when angry clients start complaining, and the insurance company sees they have a bureaucrat asking questions.